 Vivenna snorted.
 “Denth said that every man thinks he’d doing the right thing, in his head.”

-Vasher stared at her, then shook his head.
+Vasher stared at her.
 “Denth is too smart for his own good.
 He was playing with you, princess.”

 “What do you mean?”

 “Didn’t it ever occur to you?”
 Vasher asked.
 “Attacking supply caravans?
 Rousing the Idris poor to rebel?
 Showing yourself to thug lords, making them think that Idris was working to undermine the Hallandren government?
 Princess, didn’t you ever stop to think that maybe you were the one on the wrong side?”